Advertisement

 Tip: Make sure to get pre-paid tickets for both the Monasterio and Belem Tower.
 Try to arrive as early as possible (both open at 9:30 am).
 The lines are huge and you may need to wait in line for hours just to purchase tickets.

 After all that walking around, you might get a bit hungry.
-So, head over to the Pastéis de Belém and grab a delicious Pastel de Belém — a famous custard tart made with a secret recipe created at the Jeronimos Monastery in the 1800s.
+So, head over to Pastéis de Belém and grab a delicious Pastel de Belém or Pastel de nata — a famous Portuguese custard tart made with a secret recipe created at the Jeronimos Monastery in the 1800s.

 Pastel de Nata